 Rural Agricultural Development Facilitator

-Since 1963, more than 5,000 Volunteers have been invited to served in Guatemala, a testament to the Peace Corps' strong partnership with the Government of Guatemala and the Guatemalan people.
-Peace Corps Volunteers serve in municipalities in one of six departments of Guatemala's Western Highlands.
-A country of striking features and strong indigenous culture, Guatemala's natural beauty and powerful identity stand prominent against the countries of Central America.
-Its indigenous populations make up about half of the population, with a high concentration in the Western Highlands.
-More than 20 indigenous languages are spoken alongside Spanish, the official language of the country.
-With substantial natural resources and a young multi-ethnic population, Guatemala has enormous potential to generate growth and prosperity for its people.
-However, poverty and inequality in the country are persistently high, and other challenges threaten Guatemala’s ability to reach its full development potential.
+Since 1963, over 5,000 Volunteers have served in Guatemala making it one of the Peace Corps’ longest standing posts.
+A country of striking features and a strong indigenous culture, Guatemala's natural beauty and powerful identity stand prominent in Central America.
+Indigenous populations make up about half of the population.
+More than 20 indigenous languages are spoken alongside Spanish, the official tongue.
+Strategically located, with substantial natural resources and a young multi-ethnic population, Guatemala has enormous potential to generate growth and prosperity for its people.
+However, poverty and inequality in the country are persistently high.
+High rates of childhood malnutrition and lack of opportunities for youth, women and the indigenous populations threaten Guatemala’s ability to reach its full potential.
 Peace Corps Guatemala responds to these inequalities through strategic governmental collaborations and community empowerment within four project areas: Youth in Development, Maternal and Child Health, Community Economic Development, and Rural Extension.

-The government of Guatemala is working to meet the country's food insecurity challenge by strengthening its national agriculture extension system, which is focused on rural development initiatives that provide education and technical assistant to rural farmers.
+Guatemala faces high rates of food insecurity that disproportionally affects vulnerable populations living in rural areas.
+The government of Guatemala is working to meet the country's food insecurity challenge by strengthening its national agriculture extension system, which is implemented by the Ministry of Agriculture, Livestock and Nutrition and focuses on rural development initiatives that provide education and technical assistance to rural farmers.

-Work partners for Volunteers are mainly representatives from the Ministry of Agriculture.
 In all facets of the program, Volunteers are expected to take the role of a co-facilitator, co-trainer, and facilitate a continual learning process to minimize dependency on their skills and to promote the sustainability of the project within the national extension system and the greater community.
-Volunteer projects and day-to-day activities are intended to contribute to improved performance of the extension system workers; increased collaboration among community organizations that support prioritized populations; and greater local contextualization and implementation of nationally available resources to prioritized populations.
-Through the collective efforts of all Volunteers, the program will increase the agency of rural households to increase and sustain food security.
-Volunteers in the community are likely to have the opportunity to also connect with other stakeholders and organizations working towards the same goal of food security.
+Volunteer projects and day-to-day activities are intended to contribute to improved performance of the extension system workers.
+Through the collective efforts of all Volunteers and community partners, the program seeks to increase the agency of rural households to increase and sustain food security.
+Volunteers in the community are likely to also have the opportunity to connect with other stakeholders and organizations working towards the same goal of food security.